Information security vs. cyber security: The definitive guide

-Cyber and data security have become critical aspects of running a business.
-But many do not know the difference.
+Cyber and information security have become critical aspects of running a business.
+But many don't know the difference.

-Data security involves physical security, and cyber security concerns data infrastructure.
+Information security involves physical security, and cybersecurity concerns data infrastructure.
 However, many consider there to be no difference because both are important.

 Information security has been around for much longer than you would expect.
 As companies handle sensitive internal information as well, it only makes sense that this data is kept safe.